Emergency Assignment Registration

 How Emergency Assignment Registration works

-In the event of an emergency situation that the Government of Ontario believes will require increased availability of pharmacy professionals able to practise to full scope in order to maintain sufficient access to pharmacy services for the public, the Government may request that the College issue emergency assignment certificates of registration for pharmacists and/or pharmacy technicians.
+In the event of an emergency situation that the College or the government of Ontario believes will require increased availability of pharmacy professionals able to practise to full scope in order to maintain sufficient access to pharmacy services for the public, the College may issue emergency assignment certificates of registration for pharmacists and/or pharmacy technicians.
 General Regulation 202/94 under the Pharmacy Act, 1991 allows the Registrar to issue these emergency assignment certificates of registration.

 Activation of Emergency Assignment Certificates of Registration